top of page

 _Margins Bookselling Month Logo.png

-AUGUST 2023: THE THIRD ANNUAL MARGINS BOOKSELLING MONTH
+JULY 2024: THE FOURTH ANNUAL MARGINS BOOKSELLING MONTH

 Bookstore or Bookseller?
 Learn more about getting your store on the map and sign up for bookseller events!